adafruit/Adafruit_Learning_System_Guides/Adafruit_IoT_Camera_EyeFi/README.md

 ### Adafruit IoT Camera with EyeFi card - Adafruit-IoT-Camera-with-EyeFi-Sketch
 This is an Arduino sketch for using the Adafruit TTL Serial JPEG Cameras with an Eye-Fi card for wireless snaps.

-This tutorial is rather old, it is suggested that other tutorials be consulted for more modern implementations.
+This tutorial is out of date.
+It is highly suggested that other tutorials be consulted for more modern implementations.
 This code is being hosted for legacy purposes.

 It is recommended you initialize the Eye-Fi card using the SdFormatter sketch included with the SdFat library: